miiCard/api-wrappers-python-test/README.md

     pip install MiiCardConsumers

-Install Django, if you haven't already:
+Install Django, if you haven't already (as root as required):

     pip install Django